mazdakdev/mazdakdev/README.md

 - 📫 How to reach me: **Mazdak.software@gmail.com**

-- ⚡ What I like to do: **I like so much reading, programming and thinking**
+- ⚡ What I like to do: **reading, programming and thinking about the universe**

 <h3 align="center">Connect with me:</h3>